galaxyproject/training-material/topics/fair/tutorials/dataplant-arcs/tutorial.md

 In this tutorial we will create an ARC for an example research data.
 In this example investigation we grew Talinum plants under drought conditions, with watered plants as control.
 Under these conditions the plants switch their type of photosynthesis (water: C3, drought: CAM).
-To study this change, we profiled gene expression (Transciptomics) using RNASeq, and metabolites (Metabolomics) via GC-MS (Gas-Chromatography Mass Spectrometry)
+To study this change, we profiled gene expression (Transcriptomics) using RNASeq, and metabolites (Metabolomics) via GC-MS (Gas-Chromatography Mass Spectrometry)